sinjeanmin/cvedetails_2020/README.md

-main idea how this repository works: for every site scraped, we add an extra header column to the right that lists down the patch date if the patch exists. if the scrape for a CVE has been attempted, dirty is set to 1. at the end of all the scrapes, i.e. cve_2020_final_16.feather, i added an additional "earliest_patch" column which lists down the earliest patch date across the 15 sites that are scraped.
+main idea how this repository works: for every site scraped, we add an extra header column to the right that lists down the patch date if the patch exists. if the scrape for a CVE has been attempted, dirty is set to 1. at the end of all the scrapes, i.e. cve_2020_final_16.feather, i added an additional "earliest_patch" column which lists down the earliest patch date across the 16 sites that are scraped. i also ensured that has_patch is correctly reflected.

+important columns and what they mean: column M: 0 if no patch exists, Positive integer otherwise.
+(Important: Take all positive integers as "a patch exists".
+E.g. if the has_count is 7 for a row, it does not mean 7 patches are released.
+Just take it as a patch is released.
+Due to the many sites we scraped, we noticed not all vendors list down how many patches they released (as well as other factors)) column N: 1 if a scrape has been attempted (even if patch does not exist), 0 if there was no scrape attempt (which also means the site i scraped did not have these CVEs - likely they are small columns O - AB: if date exists, means there was a patch from that site. column AC: earliest patch across all 16 sites.

+Lastly, if dirty (column N) = 1 and has_patch (column M) = 0, this means we scraped for that CVE_id but no patch was found for that CVE.

-domains scraped (16):
+domains scraped: 16
+we only scraped domains which are mentioned more than 300 times in references:
 ['gentoo_opensuse_rustsec', #this is 3 sites
  'oracle',
  'apple',